MasilelaXS/kps-next/guides/workflow.md

 - Reports show their current status (Draft, Approved, Declined, Archived)

 **If Admin Declines Your Report**:
+- Report status changes from 'pending' to 'declined'
+- You'll be automatically reassigned to that client (assignment reinstated)
 - You'll see it in "Needs Revision" on your dashboard
+- Notification received with admin's feedback notes
-- Open the report to read admin's notes
+- Open the report to read admin's notes (stored in `admin_notes` field)
-- Make the required changes
+- Make the required changes (report remains editable)
-- Resubmit for review
+- Resubmit for review (status changes back from 'declined' to 'pending')
-- You'll be automatically reassigned to that client so you can access the report

 ---